MEF-GIT/MEF-LSO-Presto-SDK/experimental/tutorial/README.md

 This tutorial introduces the MEF LSO Presto API with examples that can be used live with OpenDaylight Unimgr.

+There are several ways for you to run through the steps in this tutorial:

+* Play along with the provided MEF-LSO-Presto-SDK Postman collection.
+* Use the provided *tutorial.sh* to run each step from your shell.
+* Construct and execute each of the HTTP requests in your favourite programming language.

 ## Prerequisites

 The tutorial assumes that the Presto SDK demo VM is running OpenDaylight Unimgr and mininet.
 If